Analyzing the Availability of E-Mail Addresses for PyPI Libraries: Results

-To investigate the reasons why libraries lack valid contact information on PyPI and GitHub, Figure \ref{fig:reasons_for_invalid_emails} presents a breakdown of libraries with empty e-mail fields, syntactically incorrect addresses, or undeliverable e-mail entries, focusing on all libraries that do NOT provide e-mail addresses on both platforms (light gray category in Figure \ref{fig:results_distribution_email_sources}).
-Here, undeliverable means that the e-mail address references an unresolvable domain, suggesting that delivery attempts would likely fail.
-In total, 698,141 invalid e-mail entries were identified, with 557,536 (79.9\%) originating from GitHub and 140,605 (20.1\%) from PyPI.
-Note that the total number of invalid e-mail entries exceeds the number of distinct libraries, as a single library may be associated with multiple URLs on PyPI, or may exhibit issues on both platforms — resulting in duplicate counts.
-The most common issue was empty e-mail fields, which accounted for 663,874 entries (95.1\%) overall — 556,107 (79.7\%) from GitHub and 107,767 (15.4\%) from PyPI.
-Undeliverable e-mail addresses were the second most frequent issue, totaling 29,401 entries (4.2\%), including 28,305 (4.1\%) from PyPI and 1,096 (0.2\%) from GitHub.
-The least common category was syntax errors, contributing 4,866 entries (0.7\%) — 4,533 (0.6\%) from PyPI and 333 (0.05\%) from GitHub.
+In total, 793,780 invalid e-mail entries were identified, with 616,445 (77.7\%) originating from GitHub and 177,335 (22.3\%) from PyPI.
+Note that the total number of invalid e-mail entries exceeds the number of distinct libraries, as a single library may be associated with multiple URLs on PyPI, or may exhibit issues on both platforms resulting in duplicate counts.
+The most common issue was empty e-mail fields, which accounted for 754,528 entries (95.1\%) overall---614,902 (77.5\%) from GitHub and 139,626 (17.6\%) from PyPI.
+Undeliverable e-mail addresses were the second most frequent issue, totaling 34,358 entries (4.3\%), including 33,169 (4.2\%) from PyPI and 1,189 (0.1\%) from GitHub.
+The least common category was syntax errors, contributing 4,894 entries (0.6\%)---4,540 (0.6\%) from PyPI and 354 (0.045\%) from GitHub.
 These results suggest that while PyPI occasionally includes malformed or undeliverable e-mail addresses, GitHub more frequently omits contact information entirely, making it a less reliable source for valid e-mail data.
-Although syntax and deliverability issues occur relatively rarely, PyPI could consider offering automated checks as an opt-in feature for maintainers — similar to suggestions in related work for verifying assigned URLs~\cite{tsakpinis2024analyzing,tsakpinis2025analyzing} — to provide feedback on whether the listed contact information remains reachable.
+Although syntax and deliverability issues occur relatively rarely, PyPI could consider offering automated checks as an opt-in feature for maintainers, similar to suggestions in related work for verifying assigned URLs~\cite{tsakpinis2024analyzing,tsakpinis2025analyzing}, to provide feedback on whether the listed contact information remains reachable.

 After identifying the general distribution of e-mail sources and the reasons for invalid e-mail addresses, Figure \ref{fig:results_node_perspective} presents a breakdown of libraries that provide e-mail addresses, grouped by maintainer type.
-Considering the full dataset ($x=100$), 81.6\% of libraries provide an e-mail address, while 18.4\% do not.
-Among those that include an e-mail address, 32.4\% are maintained by individuals, 16.8\% by organizations, and 32.4\% are libraries for which the owner type could not be determined because they lack an assigned repository.
+Considering the full dataset ($x=100$), 79.1\% of libraries provide an e-mail address, while 20.9\% do not.
+Among those that include an e-mail address, 31.4\% are maintained by individuals, 16.3\% by organizations, and 31.3\% are libraries for which the owner type could not be determined because they lack an assigned repository.